-The Group is exposed to fair value interest rate risk in relation to restricted bank deposits (note 23), fixed-rate unsecured bond (note 29) and lease liabilities (note 27).
-The Group is also exposed to cash flow interest rate risk in relation to variable-rate bank balances (note 23) and variable-rate secured borrowings (note 29).
-The Group cash flow interest rate risk is mainly concentrated on the fluctuation of variable-rate bank balances and secured and unsecured bank borrowings.
+The Group is exposed to fair value interest rate risk in relation to fixed-rate unsecured bond (note 29), bank advances on discounted bill receivables (note 29), unsecured other borrowings (note 29) and lease liabilities (note 27).
+The Group is also exposed to cash flow interest rate risk in relation to variable-rate bank balances (note 23) and variable-rate secured bank borrowings (note 29).
+The Group cash flow interest rate risk is mainly concentrated on the fluctuation of interest rates on bank balances and secured bank borrowings.
 The Group currently does not have an interest rate hedging policy.
 However, the directors monitor interest rate exposure and will consider hedging significant interest rate exposure should the need arise.